mariekeengel/2020-ws_dome/slides.md

 -  Two or more user groups are necessary

--  Only applicable to businesses platforms (that have two groups)
+-  Only applicable to businesses platforms

 ---